2015 Premier League Darts

 The 2015 Betway Premier League Darts was a darts tournament organised by the Professional Darts Corporation; the eleventh edition of the tournament.
-The event began at the First Direct Arena in Leeds on 4 February, and ended at The O_{2} Arena, London on 21 May.
+The event began at the Leeds Arena in Leeds on 4 February, and ended at The O_{2} Arena, London on 21 May.
 The tournament was shown live on Sky Sports in the UK and Ireland.
 This was the second year that the tournament was sponsored by Betway.

 Raymond van Barneveld was the defending champion, but he lost to Michael van Gerwen 10–8 in the semi-finals.
 Gary Anderson won his second Premier League Darts title by beating van Gerwen 11–7 in the final.

 For the first time in the Premier League's history, 6-time winner Phil Taylor did not qualify for the play-offs.

 Format

 The tournament format was identical to that since 2013.
 During the first nine weeks (phase 1) each player plays the other nine players once.
 The bottom two players are eliminated from the competition.
 In the next six weeks (phase 2), each player plays the other seven players once.
 Phase 2 consists of four weeks where five matches are played followed by two weeks where four matches are played.
 At the end of phase 2 the top four players contest the two semi-finals and the final in the play-off week.